joshrotenberg/adrs/book/src/commands/new.md

 # create a new ADR that links to a previous ADR
 adrs new -l "2:Amends:Amended by" This is a better idea

+# use an alternate template
+# the template is resolved relative to the directory specified in `.adr-dir`
+adrs new -T templates/alternate.md This is a different idea
 ```

 ## Issues